armon/pypred/README.md

 * OptSet.description() : Returns ahuman readable version of the optimized tree

-* OptSet.analyze(document) : Like Predicate.analyze(), but returns a boolean, a list, and the info dict.
+* OptSet.analyze(document) : Like Predicate.analyze(), but returns a boolean, a list, and the evaluation context.

 * OptSet.compile\_ast() : Forces compilation of the interal AST